 How about Products or “remedies” to prevent blisters?
 First be aware of the hazards of using products not made for this purpose.
 Many homemade remedies people recommend, don’t work.
 They can actually make things worse in this terrain and summer temperatures.
 This is not the place to be “testing” out a product either.
 Do that ahead in your conditioning hikes.
 Make sure you hike in dusty, gritty conditions.
-Because you will the entire length of this adventure.
+Because you will be in that mode the entire length of this adventure.

 Tape products, second skin, and cushioning tapes, often start peeling off and often become a rub source that otherwise would not be there.
 Think long before using these.
 People that recommend them because the seemed to work for them…..may have simply had good fitting footwear.
 They may have had no trouble, even not using some type of product.
 These are of more use if you happen to develop a rub, or blister.
 Great to have in your emergency pack.

 Products recommended by some, may block your pores and end up causing more problems, rather than preventing them.
 Both home grown, as well as commercial, may leave a layer that attracts and adheres dust and grit.
 I have tried both commercial, and some recommendations of home grown, through the years.
 I have found my method of changing socks periodically may be the most effective preventative.
 Taking a moment every mile to take my boots off and re-position my socks works better than anything.

 For those that believe a product may be a “cure all”, here are a few to check into.
 I only post this as info.
 They come with no recommendation from our team.
 Remember you will be hiking in dry, dusty, and sandy terrain.
 You don’t want dust and grit being stuck to your feet, socks, or the insides of your footwear.